hippie68/sfo/README.md

 # sfo
 Reads SFO information from a PS4 PKG or param.sfo file.
-Overwrites SFO fields in a PS4 PKG or param.sfo file, one at a.
+Overwrites SFO fields in a PS4 PKG or param.sfo file, one at a time.

 You can print all SFO info: